 The park has more than 100 species of trees and 4,000 species of plants.
 Some people say if you throw a rock and then trace its path, you’re likely to walk by at least 30 different kinds of trees.

-The Great Smoky Mountains National Park encompasses more than 500,000 acres, making it the largest national park in the East.
-An auto tour of the park offers panoramic views, tumbling mountain streams, weathered historic buildings and uninterrupted forest stretching to the horizon.
+The Great Smoky Mountains National Park encompasses more than 500,00 acres and straddles North Carolina and Tennessee, making it the largest national park in the East.

 Oconaluftee Visitor Center